sukeniklab/CHE600/Class_20/README.md

 2. To do this, we will need to predict the disorder of each sequence.
 One way to do this is through a library called [metapredict](https://metapredict.readthedocs.io/en/latest/getting_started.html).
 Metapredict is a machine learning network trained to predict the degree of disorder (e.g. the percentage of residues that do not have a fixes 3D structure) directly from amino acid sequence.
 See the original paper [here](https://www.biorxiv.org/content/10.1101/2024.11.05.622168v1)

 3. Install the library on your computer, and read the documentation.

-Using a for loop, predict the disorder of each sequence in your dataset, and add the disorder as a column to your main DataFrame.
+4. Using the predict_disorder() [function](https://metapredict.readthedocs.io/en/latest/usage/api.html#metapredict.meta.predict_disorder), predict the disorder of all sequences in your dataset.

+5. Add the disorder as a column to your main DataFrame.

-4. Display a scatterplot of the disorder score _vs_ the halftime.
+6. Display a scatterplot of the disorder score _vs_ the halftime.
 Note that since halftimes might span multiple orders of magnitude it is better to show them on a log scale.

-5. Using [scipy.stats.spearmanr()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.spearmanr.html) calculate and display the [spearman rank coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) between the disorder score and the halftime.
+7. Using [scipy.stats.spearmanr()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.spearmanr.html) calculate and display the [spearman rank coefficient](https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient) between the disorder score and the halftime.

-6. Do you find a correlation?
+8. Do you find a correlation?

-6. Upload the full notebook, and answers written as comments or _markdown cells_ to blackboard by 4/18, 11:59 PM.
+9. Upload the full notebook, and answers written as comments or _markdown cells_ to blackboard by 4/18, 11:59 PM.

 ## Good luck!